luca77/ghost-aside/README.md

 - Change the dark background of blog title (if it's acceptable on PC, it really sucks on mobile phones)

-- Find a way to add related posts (or, at least, re-enable the previous/next links, as in the original Casper theme)
+- Find a way to add related posts (or, at least, add the previous/next links, as in the Casper theme)

 - Add a search box (the position has TBD)

+- Add social buttons under the title